Alcohol, marijuana, other drugs, and related paraphernalia

 REMEMBER: Loaning your student ID to anyone is prohibited.

 The Office of Residential Life permits students to use their own loft furniture.
 However, lofts must be approved by the Facilities & Services Coordinator in Residential Life.
-There are several guidelines that must be followed in order to ensure that the loft is safe for all occupants of the room.
-These guidelines can be found Residential Life Loft Policy page.
+There are several guidelines that must be followed to ensure that the loft is safe for all occupants of the room.
 The Office of Residential Life reserves the right to ask students to remove a loft if it is deemed unsafe.

 Missing student notification policy